skip to main content

 Elevate your router

 One exception to this rule is people with multistory homes.
-Since you still want the router in the most central location, the best place for a router in a two-story home would be near the ceiling on the first floor or near the floor on the second floor.
+Since you still want the router in the most central location, the best place for a router in a two-story home would be near the ceiling on the bottom floor or near the floor on the second floor.
 In either case, remember to consider the placement of your furniture so you don’t block your signal.

 Avoid other electronics

 Just as walls and large objects can interfere with your Wi-Fi signal, so can electronic devices.
 TVs and computers certainly fall into this category, but the biggest culprits are microwaves.
 The radiation put out by a microwave is pretty close to the wavelength of Wi-Fi signals, so it’s almost guaranteed to cause problems for your Wi-Fi if you set them up side by side.
+In other words, ban your router from lurking in the kitchen.

 How do Wi-Fi signals work?